StateSmith/StateSmith/antlr/README.md

 <br>

 # Requirements
-Please use WSL2 or linux to run the scripts in this directory.
+Please use WSL2 or linux (mac?) to run the scripts in this directory.

 Please let me know if any of the files have bad chmod permissions (sometimes happens when I use wsl).